aaro-p/Kanye-West-quotes/README.md

 # reactLoppuHarkka
-react kurssin lopputyö

 React ohjelmointikurssin lopputyö

-Clone down this repository.
+Clone down or Download this repository.
 You will need node and npm installed globally on your machine.

 # Installation: